micro-ROS/micro-ROS.github.io/_docs/concepts/benchmarking/results/index.md

 According to the results reported above, the software is running a deterministic way.
 Indeed, by looking closer, it is noticeable that the running sequence is the same.

-Additionally, timing deltas between correlated events have a really low variation when switch (consecutive thread_suspend/thread_resume).
+Additionally, timing deltas between correlated events have a really low variation when switching between events (consecutive thread_suspend/thread_resume).

 Moreover, the scheduler performs fast context switches, which on average, last 10 microseconds.